Orlando Divorce Bankruptcy Lawyer

 In a Chapter 13 bankruptcy, debts are not discharged in the same manner as a Chapter 7 bankruptcy proceeding.
 While a Chapter 13 bankruptcy will not relieve you of spousal or child support obligations, it does allow for the discharge of some property settlement debts that arose out of your divorce agreement.

 Bankruptcy and divorce come with many complex issues.
-For Orlando residents who have questions or concerns about how bankruptcy can affect their divorce proceedings and vice versa, it’s extremely important to speak with an experienced Orlando bankruptcy and divorce attorneys.
-A dedicated attorney at the law office of Goodblatt · Leo can answer your questions today.
+For Orlando residents who have questions or concerns about how bankruptcy can affect their divorce proceedings and vice versa, it’s extremely important to speak with an experienced Orlando bankruptcy and divorce lawyers.
+A dedicated lawyer at the law office of Goodblatt · Leo can answer your questions today.
 Contact us to learn more about our services.